An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: Conclusion

 \section{Conclusion}

 In this paper, we presented a mathematical programming approach for controlling the multi-item inventory system with joint replenishment under the $(R, S)$ policy.
-We first present an MILP-based model for approximating optimal $(R, S)$ policies, which is built upon the piecewise-linear approximation technique proposed by \citep{rossietal2014}.
-We further demonstrate that the MILP model can be used to approximate the $(\sigma, \vec{S})$ policy.
+We first presented an MILP-based model for approximating optimal $(R, S)$ policies, which is built upon the piecewise-linear approximation technique proposed by \citep{rossietal2014}.
+We further demonstrated that the MILP model can be used to approximate the $(\sigma, \vec{S})$ policy.

-We conducted an extensive computational study comprising $55$ instances.
-We first evaluated our approach on the data set of \citep{atkinsandIyogun1988}.
-This evaluation demonstrates that the $(R, S)$ policy fully dominates other competing policies in the literature in 2 out of $10$ test instances considered.
-The $(R, S)$ policy performs better than $Q(s, S)$, $(Q, S)$, $MP$, $(s, c, S)_M$, and $(s, c, S)_F$ policies with an average improvement of $0.17\%$, $2.61\%$, $0.33\%$, $1.24\%$, and $4.60\%$, respectively; however, the $(Q, S, T)$ and $P(s, S)$ policies performs slightly better than the $(R, S)$ policy with an average improvement of $1.01\%$ and $0.71\%$.
-Computational experiments on the data set of \citep{viswanathan1997} indicates that $(R, S)$ is the best policy in $13$ out of $45$ test instances. $(R, S)$ performs better than $(Q, S)$, $MP$, and $(s, c, S)_F$ policies with average cost improvements of $1.81\%$, $0.62\%$, $0.82\%$; while $(Q,S,T)$, $Q(s, S)$, and $P(s, S)$ policies perform slightly better than it with an average cost improvement$1.11\%$, $0.64\%$, $0.40\%$.
+We conducted an extensive computational study comprising $40$ instances.
+We first evaluated our approach on the data set of \cite{atkinsandIyogun1988}.
+This evaluation demonstrates that the $(R, S)$ policy fully dominates other competing policies in the literature in 2 out of $9$ test instances considered.
+The $(R, S)$ policy performs better than $Q(s, S)$, $(Q, S)$, $MP$, $(s, c, S)_M$, and $(s, c, S)_F$ policies with average improvements of $0.07\%$, $1.74\%$, $0.89\%$, $2.84\%$, and $7.02\%$, respectively; however, $(Q, S, T)$ and $P(s, S)$ policies perform slightly better than the $(R, S)$ policy with average improvements of $0.09\%$ and $0.14\%$.
+Computational experiments on the data set of \cite{viswanathan1997} indicate that $(R, S)$ is the best policy in $13$ out of $31$ test instances.
+The $(R, S)$ policy performs better than $Q(s, S)$, $P(s, S)$, $(Q, S)$, $MP$, and $(s, c, S)_F$ policies with average cost improvements of $0.37\%$, $0.37\%$, $1.84\%$, $1.41\%$ and $1.67\%$; while the $(Q,S,T)$ policy performs slightly better than the $(R, S)$ policy with an average cost improvement $0.19\%$.
 Most importantly, the $(R, S)$ policy comes with the additional advantage of being able to tackle stationary and nonstationary demand.
 Future research may focus on investigating the cost performance of $(R, S)$ policy in a rolling horizon setting.